alshapton/Pyntel4004/README.md

 |  regs   |  regs    | Show all 16 registers |
 |  rom    |   rom     | Show the complete contents of ROM |
 | stack   |  stack   | Show the stack and the location of the stack pointer |

+### Additional License information

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/alshapton/Pyntel4004) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ### Credits